bcnmy/docs/docs/quickstart.md

 Let's create your first transaction

 - `to`: The address towards which this interaction is directed.
-- `data`: For the mint function we will pass the nftData created using the encodeFunction.
+- `data`: For the mint function we will pass the `nftData` created using `encodeFunctionData`.
-- `value`: For the mint function this filed won't be needed, based on the transaction you can pass the value.
+- `value`: For the mint function this won't be needed.
+Depending on the transaction, you can pass the value.

-Add following code in the script above in the same function.
+Add the following code in the script above in the same function.

 ```typescript
 try {